lucky2252/lucky2252/README.md

 🔭 I’m currently a student🌱!
 🌱 I’m currently learning everything 🤣
 💡 I love innovation and new technologies ❤
-👯 I’m looking to collaborate with other creators 🙌
-🚀 One day I will see humans on Mars! 🚀
 ⚡ Fun fact: I love traversing! ❣
 🎵 Love metal, rock, jazz and blues. 🎵
 🌱 Learning about Computer Vision and Machine Learning stuff(Newbie)🤸‍♂️